LostHeir/FLASK_Password_Manager/README.md

 ## Setup
 You can use the IDE or Terminal to build this project.
 Below I present the instructions on how to run the program.
+Actuall verion is in __sahre_link__ branch!

-Clone the repository.
+1.Clone the repository.
-Unzip project.
+2.Unzip project.
-Go to the folder where you unpacked this project.
+3.Go to the folder where you unpacked this project.
-Run: pip install -r requirements.txt in your shell.
+4.Run: pip install -r requirements.txt in your shell.
-Run: main.py
+5.Run: main.py
-Go to Your local host link.
+6.Go to Your local host link.
 (For me it's 127.0.0.1 with port 5000).
-Play around.
+7.Play around.

 ## Ideas for further development
 * Add multi-user functionality.